-The CSU Channel Islands Technology Center houses four computer labs.
+The CSU Channel Islands Technology Center, located in Ojai Hall, houses four computer labs.
 Additional computer labs are located in the library and in various locations on campus.
 Help desk staff are available to assist students with technical support.
-The Technology Center hours are Monday through Thursday: 8 a.m. - 10 p.m.; Friday: 8 a.m. - 5 p.m.; Saturday and Sunday: 8:30 a.m. - 1:30 p.m.
+The Technology Center hours are Monday through Thursday: 8 a.m.-10 p.m.; Friday: 8 a.m.-5 p.m.; Saturday: 8:30a.m.-1:30 p.m.; and Sunday: 10:00 a.m.-1:00 p.m.